Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Conclusion and Future Directions

-\item \textbf{Fault-tolerant algorithms.} In a stable computing cluster, the algorithm is able to run without interference.
-But when one wants to apply a large number of heterogeneous devices to train the deep models, one may have lots of uncertainty, such as the severe straggler, network congestion, worker failure.
-To develop more fault-tolerant algorithms is an important direction to make the training more reliable. \end{enumerate}
+\item \textbf{Fault-tolerant algorithms.} While the algorithm runs smoothly in a stable computing cluster, uncertainty arises when a large number of heterogeneous devices are used to train deep models.
+Factors such as severe stragglers, network congestion, and worker failure may cause interference.
+Developing more fault-tolerant algorithms is an important direction for increasing the reliability of training.